-Manufactured home loans are available however the process is slightly different from financing a traditional site-built home.
-Not all lenders offer loans for manufactured homes and many who do are not proficient with the process.
+The manufactured home loan process is more complex than financing a traditional site-built home.
+Not all lenders offer loans for manufactured homes and many who do are not proficient with this loan type.
 This lack of expertise often results in a less than stellar experience for a manufactured home buyer and the agents involved.
 These tips should help distinguish the facts from all the noise with the end result a more satisfying home purchase experience.

 Tip #1 - Is it a manufactured, modular or mobile home --and what's the difference?